4 Reasons Gaston is Actually the Hero

 We have to look at Gaston’s behavior in the context of his own society, not though the lens of our own.
 He is portrayed as being rude to women over and above the other village men but he in fact represents the general attitude of the time.
 His qualities in this respect are only magnified as a result of the microscope we put on him through the “villain” label.
 True, he is not exactly advancing women’s rights in pre-Revolution France but he also isn’t imprisoning women either, as the Beast did.

-Note that Gaston does not just hook up with anyone, although he certainly could, but rather has eyes only for his beloved Belle.
+Note that Gaston only has eyes for his beloved Belle.
 He also consciously chooses Belle with the understanding of what else is out there while the Beast operates under the very premise that he could fall in love with anyone to break the curse and literally settles for the first thing that walks through the door.

 True, the Beast does fall in love but since he has enormous incentives to do so we can’t take it seriously.